-12. This Indigenous Peoples planning framework (IPPF) is prepared to provide guidance to the Department of Water Supply and Sewerage (DWSS), participating WUSCs, municipalities and project consultants who will be carrying out the investment project, on policy and procedures to screen project impacts on Indigenous Peoples and, when required, to prepare Indigenous Peoples plan (IPP) to safeguard the rights of indigenous peoples in accordance with ADB's Safeguard Policy Statement (SPS), 2009 and domestic laws.
-In Nepal, adivasi/janajati is recognized by domestic law as indigenous / tribal people; and their presence is found in proposed project areas.
-ADB's safeguard policy requirements pertaining to Indigenous Peoples are triggered if a project directly or indirectly affects the dignity, human rights, livelihood systems, or culture of Indigenous Peoples or affects the territories or natural or cultural resources that Indigenous Peoples own, use, occupy, or claim as an ancestral domain or asset.
+- 8. This Indigenous Peoples planning framework (IPPF) is prepared to provide guidance to the Department of Water Supply and Sewerage Management (DWSSM), participating municipalities and WUSCs and project consultants who will be carrying out procedures to screen project impacts on Indigenous Peoples and, when required, to prepare Indigenous Peoples plan (IPP) to safeguard the rights of indigenous peoples in accordance with ADB's Safeguard Policy Statement (SPS), 2009 and domestic laws.
+In Nepal, adivasiljanajati is recognized by domestic law as indigenous/tribal people; and their presence is found in proposed project areas.
+ADB's safeguard policy requirements pertaining to Indigenous Peoples are triggered if a project directly or indirectly affects the dignity, human rights, livelihood systems, or culture of Indigenous Peoples or affects the territories or natural or cultural resources that Indigenous Peoples own, use, occupy, or claim as an ancestral domain or asset. - 9.
+This IPPF provides policy guidance in the event of unanticipated impact on indigenous peoples during project implementation or future subproject activities identified after project approval.
+Wherever Indigenous Peoples are affected by the project, this IPPF provides the steps to be taken in order to comply with ADB's SPS, 2009 requirement. - 10.
+The IPPF identifies the broad scope of the project and outlines the policy, procedures and institutional requirements for preparing indigenous peoples plans (IPP) for subprojects.
+IPPs are "active" documents and are therefore subject to being updated during project implementation and detailed design.
+All required assistance (and compensation) to affected Indigenous Peoples shall be completed before the award of civil works contract of the subproject concerned.